Trump blasts 'Squad' as 'weak,' 'insecure' after slamming news report

 Breaking News Emails

-President Donald Trump on Sunday again ripped into four freshmen Democratic congresswomen who've been the target of his sustained attacks, calling them "weak" and "insecure" minutes after blasting a Washington Post story on the fallout over his initial comments about the members a week earlier.
+President Donald Trump on Sunday again ripped into four Democratic congresswomen of color who've been the target of his sustained attacks, calling them "weak" and "insecure" minutes after blasting a Washington Post story on the fallout over his initial comments about the members a week earlier.

 "I don't believe the four Congresswomen are capable of loving our Country," Trump tweeted.
 "They should apologize to America (and Israel) for the horrible (hateful) things they have said.
 They are destroying the Democrat Party, but are weak & insecure people who can never destroy our great Nation!"